liamwalsh1980/Milestone-Project-3/README.md

 The Edit Film page looks very similar to the Add Film page.
 It’s designed for used logged in who wish to Edit a Film they have already added.
 There will be a cancel button in place in case the user decides not to edit the film and wants to return to their profile account.

 The Manage Genre page is only available to access for logged in Admin accounts.
 This section of the site is designed to ‘Manage Genres’.
 This page will hold all added Genres with the option to edit, delete and add new Genre categories.
 Deleting Genres can cause disruption to the films added to a Genre that’s been deleted.
-Therefore, I am looking to utilise the ‘Other’ Genre category to push any unallocated Films into ‘Other’.
+Therefore, I am looking to add the ‘Other’ Genre category at a later stage to push any unallocated Films into ‘Other’.

 Add Genre page gives the admin user the option to add a new Genre to the database and website.
 There will be a ‘Cancel’ button available in case the admin user decides not to add.